seetadev/wireshark-dissectors/README.md

 Consensus Client packet traces for QUIC connections.
 We are in progress to extend this initiative by Marco to other transport layer protocols at libp2p.

-##  Goals of this Repository for extending unified observability
+## Extending unified observability and Experimentation Framework

 The long-term vision of this test repository is to become a unified observability and experimentation framework for libp2p and ethp2p-based distributed systems, enabling protocol debugging, interoperability testing, AI-assisted packet analysis, decentralized networking research, and large-scale coordination experiments across Web3, edge AI, Ethereum, IPFS, Filecoin, and next-generation peer-to-peer infrastructure.